Seraphinite Gemstone Information

 Seraphinite is the trade name given to a variety of clinochlore, which belongs to the chlorite group.
 The name seraphinite comes from the Greek word "seraphim", which refers to a celestial being with three pairs of wings.
-This could be due to the silvery feather-like chatoyant fibres that can be seen in seraphinite.
+This could be due to the silvery feather-like chatoyant fibers that can be seen in seraphinite.
 These fibres are a result of mica inclusions.
-Seraphinite is typically dark-green to grey, with contrasting silver feathery fibres that shimmer as the stone is turned in the light.
-Seraphinite lacks the hardness required of a jewellery gemstone, so it is mainly a collector's stone.
+Seraphinite is typically dark-green to gray, with contrasting silver feathery fibres that shimmer as the stone is turned in the light.
+Seraphinite lacks the hardness required of a jewelry gemstone, so it is mainly a collector's stone.

 Identifying Seraphinite Back to Top

-Seraphinite can be identified by its green colour with silver chatoyant fibres.
+Seraphinite can be identified by its green color with silver chatoyant fibres.